-Here’s a concept that can do both.
 Seek out those places within a destination that fly below the radar.
-Those hidden gems that are slightly off the path, tucked under the radar, right around the corner if you weren’t so focused on the straight line to the next popular attraction and in the case of the 11 Finger Lakes, there are surprising little gems between those long figures.
+Those hidden gems that are slightly off the path, tucked under the radar, right around the corner if you weren’t so focused on the straight line to the next popular attraction.
+After all, the authentic local experience is what many visitors are looking for.
+In the case of the 11 Finger Lakes of New York State, there are many surprising little gems between those bodies of water.
+When it comes to any type of attraction, there are the most popular spots and then there are … well, the hidden gems.
+The ones that locals may love or only the avid enthusiasts of a particular hobby know about.
+Here are three types of attractions and examples of “hidden gems” within them.

 Stony Brook State Park – Dansville, NY (Steuben County)